summer has arrived with this tune.

 -Paul Humphrey, 2000

+if there is anything that I love more than music it is the influence of old sounds on new.
 The documentary film, Keepintime, delivers on both counts.
 I am gonna use the info. directly from the makers to discuss this documentary.
 See a trailer below.

 Keepintime started as a simple idea, let’s bring some of the most revered and notable L.A. session drummers together for a photo shoot.
 Then have them talk about the famous (to us) recordings that we (those whose ears